Emerson Tsai

 Emerson Tsai (蔡昌憲 (Chhòa Chhiong-hiàn, Cài Chāngxiàn); born 2 August 1988) is a Taiwanese actor, television host and singer.
 He appeared on the third season of singing competition television series Super Idol in 2009, and came in eighth place.
 In 2010, Tsai made his acting debut in Monga, a gang film directed by Doze Niu.
 Since then, he has continued to act in both film and television with productions such as You Are the Apple of My Eye (2011), The Fierce Wife Final Episode (2012), Mr. Right Wanted (2014), Blue Sunny Days (2015) and Swimming Battle (2016).

+Personal life

+Tsai is married to Vivian, an air stewardess.
+The couple has a son.